 Membership of news organizations supporting the Council includes most daily and community newspapers, news magazines and online news organizations across Canada, with the exception of Quebec, which is served by a separate provincial press council.
 Member news organizations pay a fee to belong to the National NewsMedia Council and abide by the decisions of the Council.

-The Council is comprised of 17 directors—nine selected from the public and eight selected from news organizations supporting the Council.
+The Council is comprised of 15 directors—eight selected from the public and seven selected from news organizations supporting the Council.
 The chair of the Council is always selected from the public directors.
 Directors of the National NewsMedia Council do not vote or act as representatives of any news media organization or interest.

 The National NewsMedia Council was formed in 2015 following decisions to amalgamate press councils in Atlantic Canada, Manitoba, Ontario and British Columbia to establish a cohesive, consistent and fair approach to complaints against member news organizations.